AdaCompNUS/context-pomdp/README.md

 [![Watch the driving video](http://img.youtube.com/vi/wrR1VQUTUEE/maxresdefault.jpg)](https://youtu.be/dNiR0z2dROg "Watch the driving video")

+## Getting Started
+**Information on the Installation Steps and Technical User Guides of Context-PODMP can be located on our [wiki](https://github.com/AdaCompNUS/Context-POMDP/wiki).**

 ## Overview
 This repository contains the code for the Context-POMDP planner for driving among dense urban traffic simulated by the [**SUMMIT simulator**](https://github.com/AdaCompNUS/summit).